consileonpl/consileonpl.github.com/_posts/2014-04-24-sharing-tmux-sessions.md

 Lets start the tmux session named "shared" with socket named "pair_sock".
 For our convenience create the `/var/tmux` dir which will store the tmux sockets.
+Change dir's group to the `tmux_group` and set permissions to 770 (`drwxrwx---`), otherwise neither you or remote users won't be able to connect.

 {% highlight bash %}
 tmux -S /var/tmux/pair_sock new -s shared